Chat with us, powered by LiveChat

 • Game Changers: Lessons in Leadership

-This powerful masterclass brought together two of Australia’s top sporting minds – Paul Roos (AFL Hall of Famer) and Anthony Griffin (former NRL coach) – for a deep dive into leadership, resilience, and the power of team culture.
+This powerful masterclass brought together two of Australia’s top sporting minds – Paul Roos (AFL Hall of famer) and Anthony Griffin (former NRL coach) – for a deep dive into leadership, resilience, and the power of team culture.

 With Renee Gartner guiding the conversation, students gained real-world insights into what it means to lead with purpose, adapt to challenges, and build environments where people can thrive.